 Amsterdam canal houses: a thing of beauty?
 Or highly impractical?

-The classic Amsterdam canal house is definitely a thing of beauty, so much so that certain countries try to emulate it (for example, Huis Ten Bosch in Japan!)
+The classic Amsterdam canal house is definitely a thing of beauty, so much so that certain countries try to emulate it (for example, the Huis Ten Bosch in Japan!)
 Whilst the classic image of cosy Amsterdam canal houses might make a snazzy addition to the Insta, there are certain elements to the canal houses that are purely impractical, especially in this day and age.

 Feature Image: Skeeze/Pixabay